 Many people are afraid of judgment day with good reason!
 Deep down, we recognize our lives haven’t lived up to God’s perfect demands.

 When you stand before God, will you point to your own record or to Christ’s righteousness?

 In Psalm 139, David proclaims, “Search me, O God, and know my heart: try me, and know my thoughts; and see if there be any wicked way in me, and lead me in the way everlasting” (Psalm 139:23-24).

 The Bible points to David as a model – not of a man who trusted in his own righteousness – but one who trusted in God’s forgiveness.
 “Even as David also describeth the blessedness of the man, unto whom God imputeth righteousness without works, Saying, Blessed are they whose iniquities are forgiven, and whose sins are covered.
 Blessed is the man to whom the Lord will not impute sin” (Romans 4:6-8).

 It’s in that light that we need to read his prayer in Psalm 139.

-As one man commented on these verses: “David closes not with pride, but with humility.
-He recognizes that without forgiveness, he too would fall under the wrath of a holy God.
+One man commented on these verses: “David closes not with pride, but with humility.
+He recognizes that without forgiveness, he, too, would fall under the wrath of a holy God.
 David circles back to the beginning of the psalm and asks that the Lord would use his knowledge of David to cleanse him from every evil way which would lead him away from God.”